A bowl of white balsamic vinaigrette drizzled on a fresh green salad with ingredients in the background.

 Olive Oil

-Extra virgin olive oil offers a deeper flavor, but light olive oil or even avocado oil can also work if you prefer a less intense taste.
+Extra Virgin Olive Oil (EVOO) offers a deeper flavor, but light olive oil or even avocado oil can also work if you prefer a less intense taste.
 For the best flavor, use a high-quality extra virgin olive oil like the ones featured in our EVOO guide.

 Sweetener